 Of course I had my ever lovely Grandma asking when I was going to have another baby.
 I was told I should not leave it too long as siblings with an age gap have nothing in common and by doing it close together I’ll get the nappies, sleepless nights etc out of the way at the same time.
 If truth be told the thought of two children in nappies made me wince.
 At least if one was able to take themselves to the loo it would take the pressure off.
 Double poo explosion nappies or double potty training accidents didn’t really appeal.

 My biological clock must have got ticking though as I did end up thinking I’d like another baby.
 Lola had started school by that time.
 I thought that by doing it at that time I’d be able to have the quality time with the new baby while Lola was at school.
 Francesca arrived in October 2016.
 With a five year age gap Lola and Frankie are miles apart in development.
 But Lola is becoming independent, she can do many things for herself.
-She willingly wants to help me and has taken on the big sister role proudly.
-And I get quality time with Frankie.
+She willingly wants to help me and has taken on the big sister role proudly and I get quality time with Frankie.
 We do baby groups, coffee mornings, mummies lunches, we meet lots of babies and learn lots of new exciting things even as a second time mum.
 We then pick Lola up and we all enjoy our afternoon together, Frankie then has an afternoon nap and I get quality time with Lola.

 I realise there will be a time in few years that Lola might not think it’s too cool to play with her younger sibling but that time will pass.
 I also know if they were closer in age their is a real possibility they won’t necessarily get along either.
 I do hope one day they have a great friendship like my sibling and I do though – we have a four and half year age gap.

 I know there are many mums who have their babies close together and it works for them just as well as the age gap works for us.
 It’s a completely personal choice.
 Would I leave another 5 years if I decided to have another?
 I doubt it, I’d be 38, another rule I set myself in my 20s was no more kids after 35!
 I guess having my first baby in my 20s gave me that time to decide to wait a while for the next one.
 Grandmas logic wasn’t so old fashioned after all.
 I know 5 years isn’t that much of an age gap either.
 Do siblings with a bigger age gap of 5 years get along just as well?
-I’d love to hear from any readers in the comments section.
+I’d love to hear from any of you guys in the comments section!